From BFV to BV and spacetime covariance: Applying the FHGD method to the twisted Poisson sigma model

 \subsection{Change of symmetry generators as a BV symplectic transformation}

-The remaining problem of the GD formalism stems from the fact that sometimes spacetime covariance requires the inclusion of particular on-shell vanishing contributions to the gauge symmetries, i.e., in the case of the mechanical model, the terms proportional to $G_a$ in the gauge transformations \eqref{gaugeq}, \eqref{gaugep}, and \eqref{gaugelambda}.
-Such terms are missing in the non-improved version of the GD formalism.
+The remaining problem of the FHGD formalism stems from the fact that sometimes spacetime covariance requires the inclusion of particular on-shell vanishing contributions to the gauge symmetries, i.e., in the case of the mechanical model, the terms proportional to $G_a$ in the gauge transformations \eqref{gaugeq}, \eqref{gaugep}, and \eqref{gaugelambda}.
+Such terms are missing in the non-improved version of the FHGD formalism.
 Including them, corresponds to a change of the generators of the (essential) gauge symmetries.
-In this section we want to want to show that \emph{every} such a change can be implemented by a canonical (BV-symplectic) transformation.
+In this section we want to show that \emph{every} such a change can be implemented by a canonical (BV-symplectic) transformation.

 Let us recall the general setting of infinitesimal gauge symmetries.
-They always give rise to the following exact sequence of Lie algebras \beq 0 \to \mathfrak{g}_{triv} \to \mathfrak{g} \to \mathfrak{g}_{ess} \to 0 \, . \eeq Here $\mathfrak{g}_{triv}$ denotes (the Lie algebra of) those symmetries, which vanish when applied to solutions of the Euler-Lagrange equations of the given functional $S$, they are on-shell vanishing, $\mathfrak{g}$ denotes all the symmetries of $S$, and $\mathfrak{g}_{ess}$ is the corresponding quotient Lie algebra, which corresponds to the essential part of the gauge symmetries.
+They always give rise to the following exact sequence of Lie algebras \beq 0 \to \mathfrak{g}_{triv} \to \mathfrak{g} \to \mathfrak{g}_{ess} \to 0 \, . \eeq Here $\mathfrak{g}_{triv}$ denotes (the Lie algebra of) those gauge symmetries, which vanish when applied to solutions of the Euler-Lagrange equations of the given functional $S$, they are on-shell vanishing, $\mathfrak{g}$ denotes all the gauge symmetries of $S$, and $\mathfrak{g}_{ess}$ is the corresponding quotient Lie algebra, which corresponds to the essential part of the gauge symmetries.
 If one talks of generators of gauge transformations, one actually means representatives of a basis of elements in $\mathfrak{g}_{ess}$, but written as concrete vector fields which annihilate the action functional and which thus live in $\mathfrak{g}$.
 In other words, one needs to choose a splitting of \eqref{seq} in terms of vector spaces.
 Every \emph{change} of such a splitting then corresponds to the addition of on-shell vanishing parts to the previous generators.

 To be more concrete, we will use the condensed DeWitt notation: $x^I$ denote the fundamental fields, assumed to be bosonic here for simplicity, with the index $I$ including discrete labels $i$ as well as ``continuous ones'' $\sigma^{\mu}$.
 A summation over indices $I$ correspond, simultaneously, to a summation over $i$ and an integration over $\sigma^{\mu}$. $S = S(x)$ is the classical action.
 Let $\epsilon \in \mathfrak{g}_{ess}$ and denote by $\delta_\epsilon$ the corresponding generators of $\mathfrak{g}$ after the choice of a splitting.
 This means, in particular, that one is given some formulas for $\delta_\epsilon x^I$ such that